Airlines re-route to avoid Belarus, opposition says journalist beaten

 The transcript, which Reuters could not independently verify, differs from excerpts previously released by Belarus state TV, which had suggested the pilot had asked to land in Minsk, rather than that the controller had advised him to do so.

-Protasevich and his girlfriend Sofia Sagega, 23, were arrested when the plane landed.
+Protasevich and his girlfriend Sofia Sapega, 23, were arrested when the plane landed.
 Three other people also disembarked the flight in Minsk, suspected by Western countries of being spies involved in the operation.

 In the video released overnight, Protasevich can be seen seated at a desk in a dark hooded sweatshirt.